-- Kentucky bluegrass: With many varieties from which to choose, Kentucky bluegrass seeds usually germinate within 10-21 days but crabgrass (Digitaria spp.) can undermine growth.
-KBG needs at least 6 months to thicken into solid turf.
+- Kentucky bluegrass: With many varieties to choose from, Kentucky bluegrass seeds usually germinate within 10-21 days but crabgrass (Digitaria spp.) can undermine growth.
+KBG needs at least six months to thicken into solid turf.
 Thorough watering, especially during dry periods, will help keep grass green and healthy.
 Recommended cultivars for Ohio growing zones 5a through 6b include “Compact,” “Midnight,” “America,” and “Julia.”

 - Fescues: Fine and tall fescues (Festuca arundinacea), with coarse, rhizome-producing blades, grow well in shaded areas.
-Seeds germinate within 5 to 7 days.
+Seeds germinate within five to seven days.
 Tall fescue is moderately disease-resistant but it can develop “brown patch,” especially in July and August.
 Fine fescues grow best in well-draining soil and are relatively low maintenance.

-- Ryegrass: Similar to KBG, perennial ryegrass (Lolium perenne) germinates within 3 to 5 days.
-It grows well in Ohio and is cold and heat resistant, however, ryegrass seeds fare better when mixed with bluegrass.
+- Ryegrass: Similar to KBG, perennial ryegrass (Lolium perenne) germinates within three to five days.
+It grows well in Ohio and is cold and heat resistant; however, ryegrass seeds fare better when mixed with bluegrass.
 Perennial ryegrasses form thick canopies that can reduce weed growth.

 - Bentgrass: For use on golf courses and tender yard areas, thickly-growing bentgrass (Agrostis spp.) must be mowed often.
 It is prone to disease and pests.